k2view-academy/K2View-Academy/articles/38_reports/06_design_report_layout.md

 There are 2 ways for creating data binding in a tabular report layout:

-1. Selecting the data set fields and drag-and-drop them into a report page - like this:
+1. Selecting the data set fields and dragging-and-dropping them into a report page - as in the following display:

    ![](images/05_create_table_1.gif)